This one room in Atlanta acts as a mission control for all of Delta's planes

+Today Delta is suffering a “major system-wide network outage” that has delayed its flights worldwide.
+The outage occurred because of a power failure in Atlanta, where the airline’s operations are headquartered.

-It may be reassuring to know that there are a ton of eyes watching your Delta flight, making sure that everything runs smoothly and safely.
-From the company’s Operations Control Center (commonly known as the “OCC”), located at their Atlanta headquarters, there are up to 350 employees focused on endless monitors like a NASA mission control center.
+In June, Business Insider toured Delta’s Operations Control Center (commonly known as the “OCC”), located at their Atlanta headquarters.
+Up to 350 employees work in the OCC, which has the look and feel of a NASA mission control center.

 Follow BI Video: On Twitter